-7.1.5. logfile
+7.2.5. logfile

-The log file to use

-File name, relative to logdin

-logfile (Unix) or privoxy.log (Windows)

-No log file is used, all log messages go to the console (STDERR).
+Specifies: The log file to use Type of value: File name, relative to logdir Default value: logfile (Unix) or privoxy.log (Windows) Effect if unset: No log file is used, all log messages go to the console (STDERR).